(Phase 1: 2019-2022)

 Researchers, thinkers and educators are invited to connect with our innovative Peace and Stability Dialogue Series (Dialogue Series), which will offer a long-term space for exploring knowledge systems, governance and the future of our relationship with land in Australia.
 The Series brings Indigenous knowledge and leadership together with non-Indigenous academic research and social change projects, to offer a unique space for dialogue in Australian society.

-Our first event is being held on 21st November 2019 at the University of Queensland – please scroll down for further information.
+Our first event was held on 21st November 2019 at the University of Queensland.

 Why a Dialogue Series?